 This scam is simple to pull off and those who are unemployed or having financial difficulty are especially vulnerable.
+With the advent of COVID 19, that means millions of people who weren't vulnerable last year will be this time around.

-Targeted victims of this scam receive a letter in the mail telling them that they have been selected to be a secret-shopper.
+Targeted victims of this scam receive a letter in the mail telling them that they have been selected to be a secretshopper.
 A cashier's check accompanies the letter.
 They are told to deposit the check in their bank account and go shopping at the selected store.
 They can keep the merchandise that the purchase but any unused funds are to be sent back to the company that selected them by sending a personal check or money order.

 What the victims discover is that the cashier's check they received is fake.
 Any money that they have sent the fraudsters is long gone, and they have no chance of getting it back.
-And if the victim sent a personal check, even if they manage to cancel the check in time to stop it from being cashed, the crooks now have the victim's full name, address, possibly their phone number and their checking account number.
+And if the victim sent a personal check, even if they manage to cancel the check in time to stop it from being cashed, the crooks now have the victim's full name, address, possibly their phone number and their checking account number & bank routing number.
 Anyone who finds themselves in this situation would be wise to close their old account and open a new one.